-Explore some of our content and resources designed to provide you with more information about mental health, how to look after your mental health and help prevent mental ill health from developing.
+Explore our content and resources designed to give you more information about mental health, how to look after your mental health and help prevent mental ill health from developing in the first place.

-It's all based on evidence and the experiences of real people.
+It's all based on the evidence and experiences of people like you.

 Looking after your mental health

 We want everyone to live mentally healthy lives.
-Luckily, there is plenty of evidence for the kind of things that can help.
+Luckily, there is plenty of evidence for the things that can help.

 Understanding mental health